 When you buy through our links, we may earn an affiliate commission.
 Learn more »

-One fantastic feature the Nutribullet Slow Juicer has is its 3-inch feeding chute.
-It’s like having the best of both worlds—having the convenience of a centrifugal juice extractor’s wide chute and the efficiency of a cold press juicing machine.
+- The three-inch feeding chute offers the convenience of a centrifugal juice extractor’s wide chute and the efficiency of a cold press juicing machine.

 - Minimalist design

 - 3-inch feeding chute, less prep time required

 - Has a quiet motor